HVHproject/Gaea_Project/README.md

 #### Step 6: Run "npm start" in the terminal

-#### Step 7: Scan the QR code with an app (optionally you can install an android emulator on your computer and press a in the terminal.)
+#### Step 7: Scan the QR code with the Expo app (optionally you can install an android emulator on your computer and press a in the terminal.)
 At this point everything should be good to go!
 If you run into issues, please submit an issue.

 #### Step 8 (optional): Install an Android emulator to run the app on your computer.